yoyomo/deno-mu-api-template/README.md

 # MU-API
 Model Update API template for deno

 Modular API using postgresql and nodejs.
 What I love about rails's easy database setup and development, now in deno.
 So, there is no need to even use `psql` with these sets of commands.
-Everything should be as simple and clean `./db.sh create`.
+Everything should be as simple and clean as `./db.sh create`.

 ## Getting started